 If you are a person that has a stressful life, have been diagnosed with adrenal fatigue, or have found your body is not responding as well as you thought to thyroid medications or natural supplements; consider supporting your adrenal glands as well!

 In order to fully support your body through stressful times, you must also learn methods of coping with stress in a health and positive way!
-We have a wonderful page on tips for managing stress, you can check it out here: Stress and Your Fertility

-“Thyroid disease is a disorder that, left untreated, can exact pronounced consequences on health and quality of life…Long-term, untreated thyroid conditions significantly increase the risk of cardiovascular disease, osteoperosis, reproductive cancer, and multisystem failure.” – Mary Bove, Botanical Medicine for Women’s Health
+“Thyroid disease is a disorder that, left untreated, can exact pronounced consequences on health and quality of life…Long-term, untreated thyroid conditions significantly increase the risk of cardiovascular disease, osteoporosis, reproductive cancer, and multisystem failure.” – Mary Bove, Botanical Medicine for Women’s Health

 The key to getting pregnant and carrying to term successfully, in the best health, is to address thyroid issues prior to conception.
 Prepare your body today!
 Research signs and symptoms of thyroid problems, to help you determine if you should talk to your doctor about the possibility of a thyroid issue for you, or your male partner.
 Ask your doctor about testing for thyroid function if you have been trying to get pregnant for a year or more.
 Be sure to exercise regularly, eat a whole food diet, while working to keep stress at bay to protect your body from thyroid problems!